Skip to main content

 Bus to ‘Ochenta y Dos’

 To start your hike, take a collectivo to ‘ochenta y dos’.
-The white minivans leave when full from outside the main market, just off the plaza de armas.
+The white minivans leave when full from outside the main market, just off the Plaza de Armas.

 With the tracks on your left, follow the road that leads to the right of the train station entrance.
 Stay straight on the path, ensuring the tracks stay on your left.
 The rocky path will veer up to the right, taking you away from the tracks, but continue on it.